aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to MHTML in Android via Java or Online App" h2="Export PPT file to MHTML in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPT file to MHTML can be beneficial in many ways.
+MHTML is a web page archive format that allows you to save web pages in a single file.
+It is a great way to store and share web pages, as it is much more compact than HTML.
+Additionally, MHTML is supported by most web browsers, making it a great choice for sharing web pages.

+<h2>How Aspose.Total Helps for PPT to MHTML Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPT files to MHTML.
+It consists of two components: Aspose.Slides for Android via Java and Aspose.Cells for Android via Java.

+The first step in the conversion process is to export the PPT file to HTML using Aspose.Slides for Android via Java.
+This component provides a wide range of features that enable developers to easily convert PPT files to HTML.
+It also supports a variety of image formats, including JPEG, PNG, and TIFF.

+Once the PPT file has been exported to HTML, Aspose.Cells for Android via Java can be used to convert the HTML to MHTML.
+This component provides a wide range of features that enable developers to easily convert HTML to MHTML.
+It also supports a variety of image formats, including JPEG, PNG, and TIFF.

-You can easily convert PPT file to MHTML in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to MHTML.
+In summary, Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPT files to MHTML.
+It consists of two components: Aspose.Slides for Android via Java and Aspose.Cells for Android via Java.
+The first step in the conversion process is to export the PPT file to HTML using Aspose.Slides for Android via Java.
+Once the PPT file has been exported to HTML, Aspose.Cells for Android via Java can be used to convert the HTML to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}